 For a current listing of events at the Port, visit the Jaffa Port Event Listing.

 Stop and eat at the Jaffa port restaurants serving freshly caught fish and seafood.
-Or have a Turkish coffee scented with cardamom at one of the local coffee shops.

-For more about dining in Jaffa and Tel Aviv, check out our page on best Tel Aviv Restaurants.
+For more about dining in Jaffa and Tel Aviv, check out our page on the best Tel Aviv Restaurants.

 You may also be interested in: